Geomatys/CRS-JSON-Encoding/examples/ReadMe.md

 In addition, year does not seem to be defined precisely in UCUM (by contrast, EPSG uses a specific definition of tropical year).
 The "conversion to base unit" factor may be needed but has not been added yet in the examples.

+### Structural changes
+The following elements are structured differently in ISO 19111 compared to WKT 2 / PROJJSON.
+Those changes are more significant than only element renaming:

+* The way that coordinate system types are identified
+* The structure where scope and geographic/vertical/temporal extents are stored.
+* The structure of identifiers.